 The System draws on technology solutions tailored to meet the demands of our growing and changing population.
 In 2015, the System implemented a next generation pension administration system, the Mississippi Automated Retirement System (MARS).
-In March 2018 and again in April 2022, we completed a system software and partial hardware upgrades, which allowed more functionality to our internal users.
-We are currently implementing ongoing required operating software upgrades to maintain support under our licensing agreements, as well as a hardware refresh for all environments.
-A platform upgrade is scheduled to be completed by December 2024.
+Over the years, we have completed several system software and hardware upgrades with the most recent upgrades being completed in December 2024.
+These upgrades allow for more functionality to our internal users as well as maintaining support under our licensing agreements.
 We continue to evaluate and implement improvements in technology to ensure safety and security of data and efficiency and timeliness of operations.

 As an agency, PERS intends to be responsive to state and federal legislative and judicial actions and to be adaptable in an ever-changing environment.
 To that end, PERS maintains a review process for regulatory changes, such as Internal Revenue Code amendments, Governmental Accounting Standards Board pronouncements, and state legislative initiatives.

 One of the priorities of the System is recruiting and retaining quality professional staff that can accomplish the goals and objectives of a complex and highly technical organization such as PERS.
 To provide the timely services expected and deserved by our membership, it is imperative to focus on the human capital component of providing those services.
-The positive impact of SEC2 is greatly appreciated and has been a good first step forward in allowing us to attract and maintain personnel with the requisite skills to work with the complexity of the PERS operations - whether working through the underlying actuarial math of a service credit purchase with a member or accounting for \$32 billion in investments.
+The positive impact of SEC2 is greatly appreciated and has been a good first step forward in allowing us to attract and maintain personnel with the requisite skills to work with the complexity of the PERS operations - whether working through the underlying actuarial math of a service credit purchase with a member or accounting for \$33 billion in investments.
 However, hiring at competitive salaries continues to be a challenge in the current job market.